 Days are always longer – as measured from one solar noon to the next – than 24 hours around the solstices (and less than 24 hours around the the equinoxes).

-The days are at their longest now – for the whole globe – because we’re closer to the sun on the December solstice than the June solstice.
+The days are at their longest now – for the whole globe – because we’re closer to the sun on the December solstice than we are at the June solstice.
 Earth’s perihelion – closest point to the sun – always comes in early January.
 When we’re closest to the sun, our planet is moving a little faster than average in its orbit.
 That means our planet is traveling through space a little farther than average each day.
 The result is that Earth has to rotate a little farther on its axis for the sun to return to its noontime position.
-Hence the longer day.
+Hence the longer solar day.

 Bottom line: As measured from one solar noon to the next, December has the longest days – the longest day/night cycle – for the whole Earth.